Back

 Airflow

-Reduced or paused airflow may indicate apnea (complete blockage) or hypopnea (shallow breathing)
+Reduced or paused airflow may indicate apnoea (complete blockage) or hypopnoea (shallow breathing)

 Breathing Effort

-Continued effort with no airflow: Suggests diagnose obstructive sleep apnea.
+Continued effort with no airflow: Suggests obstructive sleep apnoea.

 Heart Rate

-Irregularities may indicate stress on the heart caused by apnea episodes.
+Irregularities may indicate stress on the heart caused by apnoea episodes.

 Snoring

-Frequent or loud snoring often correlates with apnea or hypopnea events.
+Frequent or loud snoring often correlates with apnoea or hypopnoea events.

 Sleep Position

-Sleeping on the back can worsen apnea symptoms due to airway collapse.
+Sleeping on the back can worsen apnoea symptoms due to airway collapse.

 Sleep Stages

-Frequent awakenings or imbalances in sleep stages suggest poor sleep quality caused by apnea.
+Frequent awakenings or imbalances in sleep stages suggest poor sleep quality caused by apnoea.

 Sleep Study Results